ctrlflowjs/ctrlflow/README.md

   <img width="245" height="70" src="./docs/assets/Logo.PNG">
 </p>

-ctrl+flow allows developers to add **user automation** as a feature in their web applications.
+ctrlflow provides **user automation** as a feature that developers can add to Node.js web apps.

 #### What is user automation?